gvwilson/thirdbit/src/fiction/iffy/index.md

 their signs bigger and brighter than those in Halley.
 Cartoon characters and celebrities from Australia, Mzansi, and Newfoundland beckoned, danced, pouted, and cracked jokes as people walked by.
-Iffy would have gone into every store, but Aunt Naggie hurried past them, her expression set.
+Iffy would have gone into every single shop, but Aunt Naggie hurried past them, her expression set.
 She regarded shopping as a competitive sport